ChiefAM/FinalProjectJava/README.md

-# 🔴 Had To stop and will upgrade it all using c# and maui
+# 🔴 Had To stop Making A game on Cryengine !!
 # FinalProject
 Point of Sale System done in java